gtvalab/gtvalab.github.io/projects/README.md

 # How to update a project page

 When adding a new project, you must manually add any publications to the page that you want.

-The project specific pages will not auto-update to reflect the data that is in `/data/publications.json`
+**The project specific pages will not auto-update to reflect the data that is in `/data/publications.json`.**

+- If you want to program this functionality, reach out!

 Simply copy and paste an existing publication format and edit the contents to match the new publication.
 Here is an example: